7 Best Budget Snow Shovels of 2026

 What type of blade is best for a snow shovel?

 The best blade material depends on your typical snowfall.
-Plastic blades are good for light, fluffy snow and protecting surfaces, while metal (aluminum) blades are better for heavy, wet snow and ice.
+Polymer blades are lightweight and good for light, fluffy snow, while steel blades are more durable for breaking up packed snow and ice.

-How do I choose the right length snow shovel handle?
+How do I choose the right length snow shovel?

 Leave a Comment